-How Does It Differ From Other Surgery?
+How Does MIS Differ From Traditional Surgery?

-Many surgical procedures that are performed in a hospital require large incisions and many times general anesthesia.
 A major factor in recovery time and discomfort is the amount of tissue that has been involved by the incision and the risk of surgery is multiplied by general anesthesia.

-Is It Really An Effective Technique?
+Is MIS foot surgery Really An Effective Technique?

 Rehabilitation - Restoring the patient to good foot health without loss of productivity at the lowest possible cost.